mohan08p/play-with-docker.github.io/_posts/2017-03-10-docker-networking.markdown

 ping -c 3 cb1
 ```

-In the case of a user-defined bridge network we can that the containers can be addressed by their name as well.
+In the case of a user-defined bridge network we can see that the containers can be addressed by their name as well.

 Let's exit the container.